ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 > Zoey says...
 >
-> The above described way of storing your MapBox token will expose it on the repository once you upload it.
-There is a safer way to store your public token, using dotenv:
+> The above described way of storing your Mapbox token will expose it on the repository once you upload it.
+There are safer ways of storing your public token (eg, using [dotenv](https://www.npmjs.com/package/ember-cli-dotenv)), but that is beyond the scope of this tutorial.
-> - run ```ember i ember-cli-dotenv```
-> - create a .env file in the root folder and add the intended variable
-> - on the dotenv.js file, add the variables to the clientAllowedKeys array
-> - type ```import ENV from '<your_app_name>/config/environment'``` on the file in which you intend to access the env variable
-> - access it with ```ENV.<env_var>```

 After saving the changes to our configuration file, we will need to restart our development server to pick up these file changes.
 Unlike the files we have edited so far, `config/environment.js` is not automatically reloaded.